HEAT PUMPS

 R32 coolant is modern and environmentally friendly.
 It has zero impact on the ozone layer and a particularly low global warming potential.
 It offers higher cooling efficiency, has low toxicity, low flammability and is easier to recycle.

-R290 is another newer coolant, which is now starting to appear on the market.
-It has zero ozone depletion potential and global warming potential at a price much lower than other coolants.
-The main disadvantage of R290 is its high flammability (propane), which means that it must be handled with care and the necessary safety precautions must be taken.
-Its strong advantage is its increased efficiency, especially in high temperature pumps.
+R290 is a newer refrigerant that is just beginning to appear on the market.
+It has zero ozone depletion potential and a global warming potential that is significantly lower than that of other refrigerants.
+The main drawback of R290 is its high flammability (being propane), which necessitates careful handling and appropriate safety precautions.
+A key advantage is its high efficiency, particularly in high-temperature heat pumps.

 Important to mention the categorizations of heat pumps.